18F/prototype-icm/README.md

 1. Commit to the branch.
 Make sure your code is reasonably well-tested.
 1. When you're ready, push to the branch and create a pull request

-### Import data

-Data is private to members of 18F and CRT, and is not shared in this repository.

-To import data:

-1. Drop a copy of a data table csv into `db/data` (ask a team member for the current sample file)
-1. Run `rake import`.
-1. In a different window, open up a database console.
-The easist way to do this is to run `rails db`.
-If you're importing data to the test database, prepend the command with `RAILS_ENV=test`.
-1. Copy the commands generated from `rake import`, table by table, into the database console.
-This will copy in the data, populating the database.

 ### Add reports

 To add a report:

 1. In `app/queries`, create a new SQL file.
-1. Save the file, naming it with a "parameterized" report name - lowercase text, spaces replaced by dashes.
-For example, a report titled "Caseload report 1" should be saved as `caseload-report-1.sql`.
+2. Save the file, giving it a filename that describes the report.
+If it's a section report, start it with the section abbreviation (e.g. `ELS`).
-1. Paste in the SQL code that produces the desired report.
+3. Paste in the SQL code that produces the desired report.
 Reports must only produce a single table of output.
-If you have multiple tables in a report, save specify the table in the filename after the report name, like `caseload-report-1-table-1.sql`.
+If you have multiple tables in a report, save specify the table in the filename after the report name, like `{section code} {report name} Table 1.sql`.
-1. In the SQL file, replace variable declarations with their Postgres equivalents, and replace the values themselves (the literals) with Mustache tags.
-Use simple variable names.
-These variables will be populated with values in the Cucumber tests.
-As an example, replace:
+4. In the SQL file, replace variable literal values with Mustache tags.
+Use simple `snake_cased` variable names.
+These variables will be populated with values in the acceptance tests.
+As an example, replace the variable values in the original SQL:

 ```sql
 var p_startyear smallint